-Thank you to all the other organizations that spread the word and encouraged people to pay attention to Rainbow Day!
-We hope this is the beginning of something beautiful in the Jewish world, and the coming to fruition of the vision of Rabbi Arthur Waskow, who first proposed Rainbow Day in 1981, and of Rabbi David Seidenberg, who has been organizing resources and events for Rainbow Day for the past few years and who initiated and compiled this project.
-Special thanks to Nili Simhai for moral support when this project got started two years ago, an best wishes in her continuing path post-Teva!
+Thank you to all the other organizations (Jewish Greening Fellowship, OrganicTorah.org, Reconstructionist Rabbinical College, Tikkun, Jewish Theological Seminary, EcoJews of the Bay, Hebrew College and others) that spread the word and encouraged people to pay attention to Rainbow Day!
+We hope this is the beginning of something beautiful in the Jewish world, and the coming to fruition of the vision of Rabbi Arthur Waskow, who first proposed Rainbow Day in 1981, and of Rabbi David Seidenberg, who has been agitating for Rainbow Day for the past few years and who initiated and compiled this project.
+Special thanks to Nili Simhai, director of the Teva Learning Center, from David, for being a source of courage and humor!